 Swimming laps will never be the same again with the PowerBreather range of snorkels

-If you're after a swimming snorkel for the pool, The AMEO PowerBreather snorkel lets you swim or snorkel long distances without having to turn your head to breathe fresh air.
-It's great for recreational swimmers, triathletes, para-athletes, and general snorkeling.
+If you're looking for a swimming snorkel for the pool, the AMEO PowerBreather snorkel lets you swim or snorkel long distances without having to turn your head to breathe.
+It's great for recreational swimmers, tri-athletes, para-athletes, and recreational snorkeling.

 The PowerBreather Snorkel range has been developed to encourage both swimmers and snorkelers to stretch their limits, discover new horizons, and exceed their own expectations in the pool, lakes or oceans.
 The snorkel comes in 5 models to cover different swimming environments and can be worn with either swimming goggles or a face mask.